-The three-year capital investment program for 2016, 2017, and 2018 represents a taxpayer-funded loan of \$28.9 M.
+The three-year capital investment program for 2016, 2017, and 2018 represents a taxpayer-funded loan of \$28.9 million.

-For the current year, a total of \$43.7 M will need to be invested.
-This amount covers an original budget of \$9.6 M, cash financing of \$7.1 M, and an unspent balance from 2015 of \$27 M, including \$19.3 M from the Ville de Montréal.
+For the current year, a total of \$43.7 million should be invested.
+This amount covers an original budget of \$9.6 million, cash financing of \$7.1 million, and an unspent balance from 2015 of \$27 million, including \$19.3 million from the Ville de Montréal.

-The key projects for 2016 are:
+The key projects for 2016 three-year capital investment program:

-Three-year capital investment program 2016 Budget Repairs to sidewalks and roadways, and measures flowing from the Local Transportation Plan \$3.9 M Vehicle replacement program \$1.9 M Replacement of roofs, air-conditioning/heating and other systems in various buildings \$1 M Development of Parc Philippe-Laheurte \$1.6 M Renovation of parks, chalets, and swimming pools \$4.4 M Renovation and development of playing fields \$3.3 M Development of parks and green spaces in the Bois-Franc and Nouveau Saint-Laurent sectors 42 M Continued construction of the Sports Complex \$5.7 M Extension of Rue Percival-Reid \$0.7 M Development of Ruisseau Bertrand and of the Éco-campus Hubert- Reeves \$17.5 M Upgrading of lighting fixtures \$0.6 M
+investment program.
+Budget Repairs to sidewalks and roadways, and measures flowing from the Local Transportation Plan \$3.9 million Vehicle replacement program \$1.9 million Replacement of roofs, air-conditioning/heating and other systems in various buildings \$1 million Development of Parc Philippe-Laheurte \$1.6 million Renovation of parks, chalets, and swimming pools \$4.4 million Renovation and development of playing fields \$3.3 million Development of parks and green spaces in the Bois-Franc and Nouveau Saint-Laurent sectors \$2 million Continued construction of the Sports Complex \$5.7 million Extension of Rue Percival-Reid \$0.7 million Development of Ruisseau Bertrand and of the Éco-campus Hubert-Reeves \$17.5 million Upgrading of lighting fixtures \$0.6 million